Quadratic differentials, measured foliations and metric graphs on punctured surfaces: Preliminaries

 \begin{defn}[Horizontal and vertical foliations] A holomorphic quadratic differential on $X=\mathbb{C} \text{ or } \mathbb{C}^\ast$ determines a bilinear form $q: T_xX \otimes T_x X \to \mathbb{C}$ at any point $x\in X$ away from the poles.
 Away from the zeroes, there is a unique (un-oriented) \textit{horizontal direction} $v$ where $q(v,v)\in \mathbb{R}^{+}$.
 Integral curves of this line field on $X$ determine the \textit{horizontal foliation} on $X$.
 Similarly, away from the zeroes, there is a unique (un-oriented) \textit{vertical direction} $h$ where $q(h,h)\in i\mathbb{R}^{+}$.
 Integral curves of this line field on $X$ determine the \textit{vertical foliation} on $\mathbb{C}$. \end{defn}

-\textit{Remark.} The terminology arises from the fact that for the quadratic differential $dz^2$ on any subset of $\mathbb{C}$ (equipped with the coordinate $z$), the horizontal and vertical foliations are exactly the foliations by horizontal and vertical lines.
+\textit{Remarks.} 1.
+The terminology arises from the fact that for the quadratic differential $dz^2$ on any subset of $\mathbb{C}$ (equipped with the coordinate $z$), the horizontal and vertical foliations are exactly the foliations by horizontal and vertical lines.\\ 2.
+Conversely, if we start with (possibly non-compact) domains on $\C$ whose boundaries comprise straight line intervals and identify pairs of such geodesic by half-translations to obtain an oriented surface, then the resulting surface acquires a Riemann surface structure as well as a holomorphic quadratic differential.
+The latter descends from the standard differential $dz^2$ on the domains, since $dz^2$ is invariant under half-translations.
+The condition that the boundary edges are identified by half-translations is equivalent to the requirement that the identification is by a (Euclidean) isometry and the horizontal foliation of the standard differential $dz^2$ intersects any pair of boundary edges being identified at the same angle.

-\begin{defn}[Pole and prong singularities] At the zero of order $k$, horizontal (and vertical) foliation has a \textit{$(k+2)$-prong singularity}.
-That is, in a neighborhood of the zero, the foliation is the pullback of the horizontal foliation on $\mathbb{C}$ by the map $z\mapsto \xi = z^{k/2 +1}$ (which is a branched cover, branched at the zero of the target $\xi$-plane).
-Similarly, at a pole of order $k\geq 3$, the induced foliation has a \textit{pole-singularity of order $k$}, that is, in a neighborhood of the pole, the foliation is the pullback of the horizontal foliation on $\mathbb{C}$ by the map $z\mapsto \xi = z^{-k/2 +1}$.
-(See Figure \ref{singfig}.) \end{defn}
+\begin{defn}[Prong-singularities and natural coordinates] At the zero of order $k\geq 1$ of a quadratic differential $q$, the horizontal (and vertical) foliation has a \textit{$(k+2)$-prong singularity}.
+That is, in a neighborhood of the zero, the horizontal foliation is the pullback of the horizontal foliation on $\mathbb{C}$ by the map $z\mapsto \xi = z^{k/2 +1}$ (which is a branched cover, branched at the zero of the target $\xi$-plane).
+Here, $\xi$ is called the \textit{natural coordinate} for the quadratic differential, since $q= d\xi^2$ (up to a constant multiplicative factor). \end{defn}

-\textit{Remark.} The map $z\mapsto \xi$ above is the local change of coordinates that transforms the quadratic differential to $d\xi^2$ (up to a constant multiplicative factor) on the complex plane with coordinate $\xi$.
+\begin{defn}[Pole-singularities of higher order] At a pole of order $n\geq 2$, the foliation induced by $q$ has a \textit{pole-singularity of order $n$}.
+For $n>2$, the induced singular-flat geometry comprises $(n-2)$ foliated Euclidean half-planes surrounding the pole in cyclic order; the horizontal leaves are asymptotic to $(n-2)$ directions at the pole, and the same for vertical leaves.
+See Figure 1, and \S6 of \cite{Streb} for details.
+Indeed, if the leading order term for $q$ is $ \frac{a^2}{z^n}$ in some local coordinate $z$ around the pole, for some $a \in \C^\ast$ with $\textit{Arg}(a) = \theta$, then the horizontal leaves are asymptotic to the directions at angles $\theta + j \cdot \frac{2\pi}{n-2}$ where $0\leq j <n-2$ and the vertical leaves are asymptotic to the directions $\theta + (j + \frac{1}{2}) \cdot \frac{2\pi}{n-2}$. \end{defn}